raoul-baddawi/raoul-baddawi/README.md

 - 👋 Hi, I’m @raoul-baddawi
 - 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning CSS.
+- 🌱 I’m currently a Full Stack Web Developer.
-- 💞️ I’m looking to collaborate on Pro-Bono Web projects.
+- 💞️ I’m looking to collaborate on any type of projects.
 - 📫 Drop me an email at raoulbaddawi1@gmail.com

 <!---